 But these featherweight textures shouldn’t always be taken at face value.
 SPF regulations for testing vary from country to country.
 Given the high UV in Australia, Australian SPF’s are heavily regulated and are the most vigorously tested of any on the retail market today.
 This means that often international SPF products either test far lower for SPF in Australia or sometimes don’t meet our standards at all.
 An excellent example of this is Chantecaille’s glorious Anti-Glycation sunscreen/primer.
 In the European and American markets, this product is rated as an SPF 45-50, in Australia, it scrapes a mere 15.
 It still makes a great primer, but don’t rely on it for a day at the beach.

-Fortunately, tough conditions haven’t stopped Australian companies formulated phenomenal and high performing products.
-While in France I trialed boutique Australian brand “Ultra Violette’s” Queen Screen sunscreen that has been making waves in Sydney.
-I picked it up at Kristin Fischer brows in Double Bay after a pre-Europe lash lift and brow shaping.
+Fortunately, tough conditions haven’t stopped Australian companies formulating phenomenal and high performing products.
+Try Australian brand “Ultra Violette’s” Queen Screen sunscreen that has been making waves in Sydney.
+I picked it up at Kristin Fischer brows in Double Bay after a lash lift and brow shaping.
 The formula is hydrating but lightweight with SPF50 and sits perfectly under makeup.
 After using it for just over a month I escaped my European vacation with no sunburn or skin reactions.
 A homegrown beauty gamechanger.